General Tso’s Chicken. The same family favorite, only now you’re the chef.

 Keep warm until ready to pour over fried tempura chicken.

 Tempura is optional.
 This recipe is just as delicious without the tempura breading.
-Just cook chicken, drain juices and stir into General Tso’s sauce.
-Tempura can also be purchased in grocery stores in a box if you would like to skip a step but, truth is, it’s not much easier than making it your very own self.
+Just cook chicken and stir into General Tso’s sauce.